 - Allow students to discuss it as a class.

-- Tell students that one million is one thousand thousands, and every one of those thousands is one hundred hundreds.
+- Tell students that one million is one thousand thousands, and every one of those thousands is ten hundreds.

 - Read How Much is a Million? by David M. Schwartz.

 - Have students brainstorm ideas of things they could have one million of.

 - Ask students to think about what they would do with these items.

 - Have students pair and share their ideas.

 Guided Practice(5 minutes)

 - Pass out the If I Had a Million worksheet.

 - Go over the worksheet with the class, explaining how to fill it in.

 - Give an example of what you might like one million of.
 Example: If I had a million cats I would teach them how to fetch and dance.
 And then, I would open a cat circus, the first in the world, for all my friends to see.
 I would give Sasha 15 cats and she would open a cat cafe so people who didn't have cats could come and play.